jjkallas/alienMaze/README.md

 ![alt text](/spaceMonster.png)

 FOR BIGGER OR SMALLER MAZE:
- change the global rowSize variable or size() parameters in the setup function.
+ change the global rowSize variable or size() parameters in the setup function on line 39.

 note: chest image is not used currently.